Dizzy: Large-Scale Crawling and Analysis of Onion Services

 While the Tor network is reliable, its onion services suffer from low availability.
 We consider an onion domain available if it has a descriptor in the HSDir and its webserver is up and does not return an error (i.e., HTTP 5xx response code).
 We found that on average only 52.2\% of the crawled domains were available and mapped to active services on any given day, as shown in Figure~\ref{fig:analysis-domain-ops-week-availability}.
 However, this low availability of onion domains is mainly attributed to their high churn rate, as shown in Figure~\ref{fig:analysis-domain-ops-weekly-churn-rate}, where a positive value represents the percentage of domains that became unavailable by the end of the week, and vice versa.
 In terms of week-to-week absolute churn, the largest increase and decrease in number of available domains were 3.5k and 3.8k, respectively.

 Similar to the regular web, onion services host their content on popular webservers.
-In particular, we found that 86\% of the crawled domains were served by Nginx, followed by Apache HTTP Server (11\%), Lighttpd (0.2\%), Microsoft-IIS (0.1\%), and then a long list of less known and obscure servers.
-As onion services provide end-to-end encryption, using HTTP over TLS (HTTPS) for onion services is considered redundant if not harmful.\footnote{\url{https://community.torproject.org/onion-services/advanced/https}} However, there are a few cases where doing so is desired, such as protecting against phishing and secure cookies leaks of a public website with a complex setup (e.g., serving mixed HTTP and HTTPS content).
-While we found that 173 of the domains were accessible over HTTPs through 156 TLS certificates, where 17 certificates were reused by one or more domains ($\mu=1$, $\sigma=1.86$, $Q_3=1.25$).
+We found that 86\% of the crawled domains were served by Nginx, followed by Apache HTTP Server (11\%), Lighttpd (0.2\%), Microsoft-IIS (0.1\%), and a long list of less known and obscure servers.
+As onion services provide end-to-end encryption, using HTTP over TLS (HTTPs) for onion services is considered redundant if not harmful~\cite{torhttps}.
+However, we found that 173 of the domains were accessible over HTTPs through 156 TLS certificates, where 17 certificates were reused by one or more domains ($\mu=1$, $\sigma=1.86$, $Q_3=1.25$).
 In~\S\ref{sec:https-discussion}, we discuss these results in more details and highlight the main use cases of HTTPs for onion services.